bhecquet/seleniumRobot/doc/chap5_Development.md

 **Test in Internet Explorer**: Beware to unckeck "Display intranet sites in compatibility mode".
 Else, integration tests with Internet Explorer will fail

+In case surefire plugin crashes without information, add `<forkCount>0</forkCount>` to its configuration which will help showing the real problem

 ### 4 Deploy ###
 Unzip this file to any folder.